HOW TO APPLY

 NOTE: Some of the WISE societies - AIChE, ANS, ASME, IEEE and SAE - will sponsor only individuals who are members of their societies at

 the time of application.
-If you are a member of a society that doesn't sponsor a WISE intern, e.g. ASCE which does not participate in the WISE program, please consider joining one of the sponsoring societies.
+If you are a member of a society that doesn't sponsor a WISE intern - for example, ASCE which does not participate in the WISE program - please consider joining one of the sponsoring societies.

 United States.
 You may not apply for the program if you are not already a permanent resident of the United States.